-Edward Teller was a Hungarian-born American nuclear physicist who was instrumental in the production of the first atomic bomb as well the world’s first thermonuclear weapon, Hydrogen bomb.
+Edward Teller was a Hungarian-born American nuclear physicist who was instrumental in the production of the first atomic bomb and the world’s first thermonuclear weapon, the hydrogen bomb.
 He is also known for his extraordinary contributions to nuclear and molecular physics, surface physics and spectroscopy (particularly the Jahn–Teller and Renner–Teller effects).

 Early Life and Education:

-Born in Budapest in a rich Hungarian Jewish family, Edward Teller earned a degree in chemical engineering at the Institute of Technology in Karlsruhe.
-He received his Ph.D. in particle chemistry from the University of Leipzig in 1930.
+Teller graduated with a degree in chemical engineering at the Institute of Technology in Karlsruhe, Germany.
+He received his Ph.D. in particle chemistry from the University of Leipzig, Germany in 1930.

 Contributions and Achievements: